talro2709/DataScience/README.md

-this is my first data science course folder
+this is a new try